2.3. Post-Installation Instructions

 Any installed kernel, both standard and Real Time, can be booted.
 One way is to select the desired kernel manually in the GRUB menu during booting.
 Another way is to set the default kernel to the desired one as shown in this section.

-- To verify that the Real Time kernel is the default kernel, run as root:
+- To verify that the Real Time kernel is the default kernel:

 - To show which kernel the system is currently running, use this command: